awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 {:#addphotos}
 ### Step 2: Add photos to the Agisoft Project
+We will need to add photos in two separate chunks to make sure that they are aligned correctly.

 - Double click Chunk 1 > click Workflow > click Add Folder
 - Navigate to the correct 3D artifact photos folder
 - Double click on Processed and double click on the correct item's folder